Patrick Wisdom Player Props: Cubs vs. Pirates

 Patrick Wisdom At The Plate

-- Wisdom has 36 hits, which is best among Chicago hitters this season, while batting .198 with 21 extra-base hits.
+- Wisdom leads Chicago with 36 hits, batting .198 this season with 21 extra-base hits.

-- Among the qualifying batters, he ranks 155th in batting average, while his on-base percentage ranks 152nd and he is 43rd in slugging.
+- Among qualified hitters in MLB action, he ranks 155th in batting average, 149th in on-base percentage, and 41st in slugging.

-- In 23.6% of his games this year, Wisdom has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in four contests.
+- Wisdom has picked up an RBI in 23.6% of his games this year, with two or more RBI in 14.5% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.